numba/numba/docs/source/cuda/cuda_array_interface.rst

 :func:`numba.cuda.from_cuda_array_interface`.

-There is scope for Numba's synchronization implementation to be optimized in future, by eliding synchronizations when a kernel or driver API operation (e.g. a memcopy or memset) is launched on the same stream as an imported array.
+There is scope for Numba's synchronization implementation to be optimized in the future, by eliding synchronizations when a kernel or driver API operation (e.g.  a memcopy or memset) is launched on the same stream as an imported array.

 Lifetime management